iBridges-for-iRODS/iBridges/docs/source/cli.rst

 ------------------

 In some cases, instead of downloading/uploading your data, you might want to synchronise data between local folders and collections.
-The `sync` command does this synchronisation and only transfers files/directories that are missing or have a different checksum (content).
+The :code:`sync` command does this synchronisation and only transfers files/directories that are missing or have a different checksum (content).

 .. code:: shell